Adlai Stevenson II: Ambassador to the United Nations

-At the United Nations, Stevenson worked hard to support U.S. foreign policy, even when he personally disagreed with some of President Kennedy's actions.
+At the United Nations, Stevenson worked tirelessly to support U.S. foreign policy, even when he personally disagreed with some of President Kennedy's actions.
 However, he was often seen as an outsider in the Kennedy administration, with one historian noting "everyone knew that Stevenson's position was that of a bit player".
 Kennedy told his adviser Walt Rostow that "Stevenson wouldn't be happy as president.
 He thinks that if you talk long enough you get a soft option and there are very few soft options as president."

 Bay of Pigs incident

 In April 1961 Stevenson suffered the greatest humiliation of his diplomatic career in the Bay of Pigs invasion.
 After hearing rumors that "a lot of refugees wanted to go back and overthrow Castro", Stevenson voiced his skepticism about an invasion, but "he was kept on the fringes of the operation, receiving...nine days before the invasion, only an unduly vague briefing by Arthur M. Schlesinger Jr." and the CIA.
 Senior CIA official Tracy Barnes told Stevenson and his staff that "there was going to be a clandestine operation in Cuba...it was strictly a Cuban affair.
 It would have some American cooperation, but only with the training and financing."
 According to historian Peter Wyden, Barnes did not tell Stevenson that there would be a large-scale invasion of Cuba, nor did he provide details about the full extent of American support for, and involvement with, the Cuban rebels, nor did he tell Stevenson about the planned air strikes to destroy Castro's air force.
 Kennedy Library historian Sheldon Stern interviewed Ambassador Charles W. Yost, Stevenson's deputy, who attended the meeting and confirmed that Yost had been suspicious of the story from the start.
 Yost agreed that this was another one of the CIA's "clumsy tricks".
 Assistant Secretary of State Harlan Cleveland, who attended the briefing, felt that Barnes was too evasive in his description of the operation, and that it was clear that Stevenson was not to be given the full details of the invasion plan.
 Historian Garry Wills has written that "news of the invasion was leaking out...Castro knew the landings would occur; only Adlai Stevenson was kept in the dark" about the invasion by President Kennedy and his aides.